Antimarvin/Marvin-inc/docs/in-depth/typescript.md

 ### Customising ESLint

-You can also customise your `.eslintrc.js` file to match the preferences of your codebase.
+You can also customise your `.eslintrc.cjs` file to match the preferences of your codebase.
 Click [here](https://eslint.org/docs/user-guide/configuring/), to find out how, and click [here](https://eslint.org/docs/rules/) for a complete list of rules available.

 If you believe that some rules should not apply to a part of your code \(e.g. for one-off cases like having to use `require()` to include a module\), you can use flags to let ESLint know about it: [https://eslint.org/docs/user-guide/configuring/rules#disabling-rules](https://eslint.org/docs/user-guide/configuring/rules#disabling-rules)